 Any potential negatives to high dose Omega 3 supplementation?

 As discussed, this protocol can be costly.
 40 grams / day (at Emerson’s current price) works out to about $240 for the month’s supply.
 The health benefits though, could be well worth it.
 Especially if you suspect inflammation is running rampant.

 And too, the intent is to dose high for a month, then taper to a more reasonable (in a cost effectiveness sense) 5 grams / day or so.
 The follow-on protocol is still to be determined, and would be highly n=1 driven.

 It’s also a pain in the ass to be tethered to a bottle of fish oil.
 Capsules could do the trick (for travel, etc.), but that would get *really* cost prohibitive.
 Possibly a combo of the two would work; relying on capsules in a pinch.
 As of now though, I’m all liquid, all the time.

-And to be fair, Kresser has written this recent piece on the flip side of fish oil supplementation; the potential negatives.
+Chris has written this recent piece on the potential negatives of higher dose fish oil supplementation.

-My counter to that counter though is the rather myopic view these studies take (which, of course, skews the outcome).
-In other words, there seems to be a tendency in most practioners to be lured into this reductionist mindset; studying the isolated expression of one factor or another to determine whether or not an activity is good or bad in an overall sense.
-My point is that we have to step back and understand what the action in question is affecting, vis-a-vis, the human in its current environment.
-The totality of the epigenetic input matters greatly.
-As do, of course, goals.
+In other words, there seems to be a tendency in most practitioners to be lured into this reductionist mindset; studying the isolated expression of one factor or another to determine whether or not an activity is good or bad.
+Majoring in minors, as it were.

 For my part, I’m only interested in the isolated minutia insofar as they might better drive (by tweaking) the outcome.
 In other words, using isolated minutia as a “fine adjust” to the 30-thousand-foot-view of using the stimulus itself as the “coarse adjust”.